libriscv/rvscript/README.md

 >>> [events] says: I am being run on another machine!
 ```

-There are additional lines if you enable C++ RTTI and exceptions.
+This particular output is with C++ RTTI and exceptions enabled.

 ## Getting a RISC-V compiler

 There are several ways to do this.
-However for now one requirement is to install the riscv-gnu-toolchains GCC 9.2.0 for RISC-V. Install it like this:
+However for now one requirement is to install the riscv-gnu-toolchains GCC 10.1.0 for RISC-V. Install it like this:

 ```
 git clone https://github.com/riscv/riscv-gnu-toolchain.git